wp-plugins/bepro-listings/readme.txt

 = Does your user submission form implement custom profile fields? =

-No, not currently.
-Is this a feature you are interested in?
+No, but you can extend the fields via wordpress hooks and filters.
+We offer this as a service on our website

 = Are there ways to extend the features? =

 Yes, there are lots of hooks/filters and templates (listings/page)

-= Can i setup featured listings? =
+= Can I setup featured listings? =

 Yes, you can specify categories and flag the listings as featured via options for the [display_listings] shortcode.
 Consult the shortcode documentation.